-No more leg swelling with this hundred percent herbal ginger oil, the world is going crazy over this massage oil for leg swelling.
+- No more leg swelling with this hundred percent herbal ginger oil.
+The world is going crazy over this massage oil for leg swelling.

 My Top 3 Copywriting Tips

-I mentioned in the example above, people are buying on benefits not features
+- I mentioned in the example above, people are buying on benefits, not features

-This couple encompasses a number of the life forces.
+This couple above encompasses several life forces.

 You want to use one or a combination of a few: